AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - **User Management:** [↑](#-table-of-contents)
   Create a dedicated `homeassistant` user with only the needed permissions(live is enough).
 Avoid using admin credentials for automation integrations.
-Make sure to write down username and password - those are used to access RTSP link.
+Make sure to write down the username and password - those are used to access the RTSP link.
   Example:

   <details>